The Iowa Pet Alliance is focused on the two most critical issues facing pets in Iowa:

-HF738 received remarkable support and progress compared to previous years, particularly considering that this was the first year such language was introduced.
-The bill passed initial legislative hurdles – a subcommittee and the full House State Government Committee – with broad bipartisan support.
+HF738 received remarkable bipartisan support, particularly compared to previous years and considering this was the first year such language was introduced.
+The bill passed initial legislative hurdles and the House State Government Committee with broad bipartisan support.

 Sponsor and Floor Manager: Rep. Bobby Kaufmann (R-Wilton)

 IPA – OPPOSES ORIGINAL LANGUAGE

 The original bill language removes all requirements for an individual to provide a proof of identification when applying for an animal welfare license to operate a commercial establishment (defined in Iowa code as: boarding kennels, animal shelters, commercial breeders, commercial kennels, dealers, pet shops, pounds, public auctions, and research facilities) in Iowa.
 This would also result in the Iowa Department of Agriculture and Land Stewardship (IDALS), the agency tasked with issuing and overseeing such businesses, having no way to determine if each applicant has been previously convicted of “animal cruelty or neglect” and so barred from receiving such a license for at least five years, in accordance with Iowa Administrative Code.